Lehlohonolo-QA/Automated-API-Tests/README.md

 Right click on the Runner class and select run.
 All the tests in the Dogs directory will be executed

 **Get test the report:**
 In the console output after the test has run.
-Copy the generated html report and paste it in the browser of your choice
+Copy the generated html report and paste it in the browser of your choice. e.g

 `HTML report: (paste into browser to view) | Karate version: 0.9.4` `file:/C:/Users/lehlohonolo.mofokeng/IdeaProjects/testingApi/target/surefire-reports/src.test.java.api.dogs.RandomSubBreedImage.html`